AHHH so many questions about Thanksgiving cooking. As promised, here are all the answers!

 Two questions, both related to prep and reheat:—bethesbian

 You will find the answer you are looking for right here.
-America, get ready to have your taste buds revived!
+America, get ready to have your taste buds revived with the best meatloaf!

 On Meat Glue

 Would using transglutaminase help adhere the skin to the meat?
 Would the skin turn out rubbery?—koblinski